 - Oily and non-oily drainage and wash water will be segregated.
-Drainage (including deck drainage and wash-down water) will be discharged directly to sea, provided no visible sheen is observable. - Oily water will be shipped to shore for disposal in accordance with the existing BP AGT Region waste management plans and procedures.
+Non oily drainage (deck drainage and wash water) may be discharged to sea as long as no visible sheen is observable - Oily water will be shipped to shore for disposal in accordance with the existing BP AGT Region waste management plans and procedures.